 To increase your KH, you can use sodium carbonate or bicarbonate (more commonly called soda ash and baking soda).
 These will introduce more carbonate into your water and boost the water’s KH.
 Aquarium stores also sell alkalinity buffers that come with guides on how much to add based on your aquarium requirements.
 Natural media like dolomite rocks, aragonite, and crushed coral will all also raise KH.
 However, keep in mind, these also will impact your water’s GH and pH levels.

-Why is pH important in your aquarium?
+Why is pH important in an aquarium?

 Broadly speaking, pH is a measurement of how acidic or alkaline your aquarium water is. pH is measured on a scale from 1 to 14, with the middle number 7 representing a neutral value.
 Anything below 7 is considered to be acidic, while any value above 7 is considered to be basic (or alkaline).
 The pH scale is logarithmic, which means each number increase or decrease is ten times greater than the number preceding it.
 For example, a pH reading of 8.5 is ten times more alkaline than a reading of 7.5.
 However, a pH of 9.5 would be one hundred times more alkaline than 7.5.
 This is why dramatic changes in pH are so dangerous.
-A several point drop means the water is now thousands of times more acidic than before.
+A drop of several points means the water is now thousands of times more acidic than before.

 Historically speaking, pH was the most emphasized aquarium water chemistry parameter.
 This was both because it is simple to measure the pH of water and because of a more limited understanding of how aquarium water chemistry worked.
 However, we now understand that the calcium hardness (KH) of the water has a lot more influence over the acidity or alkalinity of the water than the pH.
 This is because the water’s pH can change without affecting the water’s KH.
 However, if the water’s KH drops, the water’s pH will always be affected.
 KH is the buffer to protect the fish from the changes in pH.
-The pH itself can shift a few points without hurting the fish and coral as long as the KH is holding stable.
+The pH itself can shift a few points without hurting the fish and coral if the KH is holding stable.

 In general, fish that prefer softer water will prefer more acidic water, and fish that like harder waters will prefer alkaline water.
 The dry, clay groundwater of Australia is acidic, meaning Australian rainbows prefer a pH range around 6.5.
 African cichlids prefer a more alkaline range of 8-8.5.
 However, many fish exist very comfortably in the 6-8 range.
 A stable environment is as important to the fish as any suggested pH range.
 Rather than chasing an ideal number, focus on keeping the pH levels consistent.
-However, it’s worth noting most fish from acidic or alkaline waters will not breed unless they are in waters matching their native parameters.
+However, it’s worth noting that most fish from acidic or alkaline waters will not breed unless they are in waters matching their native parameters.

 How to adjust pH in your aquarium